Generic Name: insulin aspart (IN su lin AS part)

 Read and carefully follow any Instructions for Use provided with your medicine.
 Ask your doctor or pharmacist if you do not understand these instructions.

 If you use an injection pen, use only the pen provided with your medicine.
-If you use Fiasp with an insulin pump, do not mix or dilute Fiasp with any other insulin.
+If you use this medicine with an insulin pump, do not mix or dilute Fiasp with any other insulin.
+Change the medicine in the reservoir at least every 6 days.

 Never share an injection pen, cartridge, or syringe with another person, even if the needle has been changed.
 Sharing these devices can allow infections or disease to pass from one person to another.